 3. Convert to black & white

-Click Convert to grayscale.
-Progress shows the current page number as pages are rasterized.
+Click Convert to grayscale (or press Ctrl+Enter).
+Progress shows each stage and page number as pages are processed.

 4. Download the new PDF